PURVAJA-01/README/README.md

 # README
-"Welcome to our animal wear ecommerce site project!
+"Welcome to our animal wear e-commerce site project!
 This is a platform where animal lovers can purchase a wide range of clothing, accessories and pet food for their furry friends."
 ![ss1](https://user-images.githubusercontent.com/76099218/222192693-34794718-c564-48b9-9402-7bc55acf360b.PNG)

 Features of X|O Pet Application: 1.
 Our ecommerce site offers a wide range of products for cats and dogs, including sweaters, t-shirts, collars, leashes, and more.
 2. Customers can easily search for products using our search bar, filter by size and color, and add items to their cart for easy                                             checkout.